 2010: Disappointing finish (actually no finish at all) due to technical difficulties associated with living and working at the top of the world (Barrow Alaska).
 Next year I'll submit early and often to dodge the "cosmic block."

 2011-2013: Unable to FAWM due to health issues, returning to school (completed doctorate in psychology), and life in general distracting me from the creative process.

 2014: 15 songs this time (with the late addition of one collaboration with another generous FAWMer), Back collaborating with my musical pals again (this time as Fishy Scnitzel) focusing on capturing simple ideas simply.
 I also used a couple of new instruments that I had been wanting to play more (ukelele and banjo) as well as some other tools I had wanted to try out (a synth program on my phone and Garage Band on my iPad).

 2015: Fourth year of FAWM and completed seven songs this year (all on my own - no collaborations materialized) so if I double my productivity (or halve my sleep time) I should be able to get 14 done next year, no sweat!

-2016: My first year of completing 14 songs by myself (with one awesome collaboration).
+2016: My first year of completing 14 songs by myself (including one awesome collaboration).
 It was a very productive month and I realized I could get in the zone and be working on several concepts at once.
 I actually "worked" at songwriting this year and the output shows the value of that.
 I utilized lots of different instruments and tools and created a varied musical landscape.

 2017: Only completed three songs this year due to a massive relocation.
 After more than 30 years in Southern California I moved back up north to Washington state in February 2017 to be nearer my family.
 I was happy to get done what I did and I was able to develop a great portable recording setup that is light and nimble.